rcisneros99/attackPCAP/README.md

 - Generated PCAP files are saved in the pcaps/ directory
 - Analysis visualizations are saved as PNG files
 - Logs are stored in the logs/ directory

-NOTE

-This tool is intended for research and testing purposes only.
-Do not use it to generate attacks against systems you don't own or have explicit permission to test.

-LICENSE

-MIT License (or your chosen license)